Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 Temple Stats and Trends

-- Temple's games this season have gone over the total in two out of four opportunities (50%).
+- Temple's games this year have hit the over on two of four set point totals (50%).

-- Temple is 2-1 against the spread and 3-0 overall when the team notches more than 14.5 points.
+- When Temple records more than 14.5 points, it is 2-1 against the spread and 3-0 overall.

-- Temple is 2-1 against the spread and 3-0 overall when the team piles up over 309.3 yards.
+- In games that Temple amasses over 309.3 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Owls have six giveaways this season, while the Bearcats have 12 takeaways .